Laverne & Shirley season 8: Overview

 The series had revolved around the longtime friends Laverne DeFazio and Shirley Feeney, although there was to be a massive change early in this season with several cast members departing the series.
 Shirley (Cindy Williams) permanently leaves the show after episode 2.
 The character of Shirley marries and moves away, leaving Laverne on her own.
 Despite this, the show is still titled Laverne & Shirley.
 Lenny (Michael McKean) was also demoted from the main cast as McKean took time off to film This Is Spinal Tap; he would remain a recurring character, appearing in five episodes.
-Edna, a regular since season 2, was written out after actress Betty Garrett had committed to another show.
-The character is said to have left Frank DeFazio, Laverne's father.

-The changes left Laverne and Squiggy (David Lander) as the two main leads.
+The changes left Laverne as the main lead, and the only character to appear in every episode of season 8.
+The other supporting characters (Squiggy, Carmine, Frank, Rhonda) all had episodes which focused on them (alongside Laverne), but they were also each individually absent for a few episodes through the season.
 The season is set in 1967, remaining (as the show had been since season 6) set in Burbank, California.